Xiaofei-it/pinoc/README.md

 # Trojan

-Trojan is a novel library for dynamical classloader-free modification of an Android app.
+Trojan is a novel library for dynamic classloader-free modification of an Android app.

 The current version of the Trojan library supports: